OpenNTI/nti.docs.platform.enduser/editorguide/setup.rst

 .. image:: images/coursecred.png

 Credit will be awarded when the user has completed the course as defined by completion of required materials.
+Learners can see the credit they've earned within their profile.

-Upon course completion, the user can “View Certificate” to view their completion certificate and credit.
+.. note:: You can opt to award certificates (as well as credit) for course completion.
+If you allow certificates, the user can “View Certificate” to view their completion certificate and credit.
 They can also view their certificates within their profile.
+Please see "Completion and Certificates" below.

 Start and End Date
 --------------------